CITM-UPC/Kingdom/README.md

 ## Features
 * Functional UI, Window, Renderer, Input and System settings.
-* Creates empty GameObjects, Cube...
+* Creates empty GameObjects, Cube, Cone, Pyramid...
 * Able to Drag and Drop .fbx, .png and .dds files.
 * About window...
 * FPS-like camera
+* Able to Raycast and Mouse Picking.
+Selects the corresponding GameObject
+* Save scene as .mdng
+* Save meshes as .mesh
+* Save materials a .dds
+* File Explorer that reads Assets/ and Library/.
+Can delete files from there.

 ## Libraries Used
 * [Assimp](https://assimp-docs.readthedocs.io/)